themirrazz/kii-platform/transparency/scripts.md

 Finds the domain and protocol of the website.
 It can also detect if it is running from an IPv4 IP address.
 Used by the sentry lib.

 ### `/lib/sentry.js`
 Privacy-preserving custom implementation for sentry/error logging.
+[Click here to view the latest privacy policy](https://github.com/themirrazz/privacy)

 ### `/lib/languages.js`
 A framework used to handle language switching and localization without having to refresh the page.